michogar/CordovaConfigWebpackPlugin/README.md

 Install the plugin:

-    npm i -D cordova-webpack-config-plugin
+    npm install --save-dev cordova-webpack-config-plugin

-CordovaConfigWebpackPlugin will look for `config.xml` relative to the `context` path from `webpack` configuration.
+CordovaConfigWebpackPlugin will look for `config.xml` or the file specified relative to the `context` path from your webpack configuration.

 Replace values passed as an object in `config.xml` values.
 Throws exception if tag passed isn't present in the `config.xml` file.

 ### Usage

     new CordovaConfigWebpackPlugin({
+        _: {
+            inputPath: "path/to/template-config.xml",
+            outputPath: "path/to/cordova-config.xml",
+        },
         content: {
             src: "index.html"
         },